Pilea-Hortiatis (GR) – eHealth & Assisted Living

 The use case detects the abnormal behaviour of elderly people living alone of senior citizen and trigger an alarm.
 In particular we will be utilizing information stemming from connected Smart Ovens and Smart Refrigerators to create usage profiles.
 This information will be combined with building sensors to provide a more enhanced abnormal detection system.

-The use case combines information from IoT sensors from the building domain, such as simple occupancy/motion tracking sensors and smart appliances.
+The use case combines information from IoT sensors from the building domain, such as simple occupancy/motion tracking sensors, pressure mats and smart appliances.
 Information collected in real time will allow tracking of end-user’s activity at home, in order to create “typical” user profiles and, therefore, be able to detect abnormal conditions, in order to raise events (e.g. alerts/messages) when deviating from normal conditions.
 For example, when an abnormal sequence of events or lack of typical events is detected (e.g. end-user has not interacted with any device for a prolonged period) an alert could be automatically dispatched to the senior’s/ relatives, based on severity of incident extracted.